LIFEGUARD, a Caring for Our Own Workshop Series

 Join others from around the world as Dr. Susan Scott presents the research, and Shelby Cox and Brian LaCroix present the knowledge and tools you'll need to successfully implement a peer support program at your first responder organization.
 The workshop fee includes:

-- Three (3) collaborative and educational sessions (6 hours total)
+- Three (3) collaborative sessions, cumulative in content, each building on the previous session's content (6 hours total)

 - Downloadable resources, available during and after the workshop and continually updated